 Yerba Mansa are a self-described ‘free rockin guitar and drums duo’, made up of members of Desmadrados Soldados De Ventura, Irma Vep, Birchall-Cheetham duo & Klaus Kinski (there’s only two of them so they’ve obviously been busy).
 It’s a rolling, swelling form of noise-rock with moments akin to Lightning Bolt, and others to Jealousy Mountain Duo – all carried on psychedelic waves of dynamic conversation between distorted guitar and frantic drums.

-Catch them at Delicious Clam if you’re in Sheffield on 20th of April with Dearthworms, and listen to ‘The Other Thing’ on Bandcamp right now, released on the Very Bon label.
+Listen to ‘The Other Thing’ on Bandcamp, released on the Very Bon label.

 Karl D’Silva is a polyglot, having performed across multiple projects and styles with raw determination.
 He’s perhaps most known for his incredible saxophone work where he uses circular breathing to rattle through drones and arpeggios, often performing alongside Rian Treanor’s (Death of Rave, Planet Mu) dexterous electronics.
 He’s got an incredible CV, as a current member of noise/power electronics group The Vanishing, and with past performances alongside Thurston Moore, Damo Suzuki, Okkyung Lee, Ex-Easter Island Head, Rhys Chatham and Stephen Mallinder of Cabaret Voltaire to name a few.
 He’s now turned his hand to solo pop music and early signs look like it’s going to be an incredible project.

 Listen to Devotion.